What is a NED?

-A non-executive director (NED) is typically an objective, independent, and unbiased individual who provides both a creative and unique contribution in the boardroom.
-NEDs are expected to concentrate on matters of the board and to stay clear of making any executive decisions.
-In doing so, they provide a keen insight as well as an independent perspective of the corporation, apart from its daily operations.
+A non-executive director (NED) is an objective, independent, and unbiased individual who provides a creative, strategic and unique contribution in the boardroom.
+NEDs are expected to concentrate on matters of the board and stay clear of making any executive decisions.
+In doing so, they provide a keen insight as well as an independent perspective of the company, apart from its daily operations.
 They are responsible, however, in much the same way as the executive directors of the company.

 Non-executive directors are expected to show a level of fiduciary duty and care to the organisation just like executive directors are required to.
 Non-executives also need to make sure they constructively challenge and analyse management’s performance when it comes to the board meeting.
 Non-executive directors need to make certain that they’re independent from the company’s general management along with any of its associated parties.
 It’s also crucial that NEDs have the exact same access to sensitive information in the company like all other directors as well.

 Potential liabilities of non-executive directors

 Since directors are liable for the primary management of the company, it’s only logical that they’re liable for their personal business actions as well.
 A non-executive will be held responsible just the same as any other director if a loss should occur due to breaches by the directors of their assigned duties.
 Therefore it’s crucial that they illustrate they’ve taken the appropriate steps, as well as every precaution necessary, in order to exercise care, diligence, and skill concerning the execution of their various responsibilities and roles.

 Directors may bring about personal liability, both criminal and civil regarding their omissions or acts in their manner of directing the organisation.
 Any individual can potentially be fined according to summary conviction and/or be sent to prison for as long as six months.
 Also, a director may be held negligent where he or she may be personally liable for a certain transaction or business contract concerning an additional third party.

 Diminishing risk as a non-executive director